beaglesecurity/beagle-java-sdk/README.md

 ### Getting status of a running test

-The below code snippet shows how to get the status of a running test
+The below code snippet gets the status of a running test

 ```java
 public static void main(String[] args) throws IOException {